Debt/Income Ratio

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other recurring debts.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other monthly debts are paid.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing costs (including loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, car loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, and the like.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing